oracle/macaron/docs/source/pages/tutorials/npm_provenance.rst

 .. note:: If you are unfamiliar with PackageURLs (purl), see this link: `PURLs <https://github.com/package-url/purl-spec>`_.

-During this analysis, Macaron will retrieve two provenance files from npm.
+During this analysis, Macaron will retrieve two provenance files from the npm registry.
 One is a :term:`SLSA` v1.0 provenance, while the other is a npm specific publication provenance.
 The SLSA provenance provides details of the artifact it relates to, the repository it was built from, and the build action used to build it.
-The npm specific provenance contains only information pertaining to the artifact, but this is sufficient to check if the two provenance files are from the same artifact.
+The npm specific publication provenance exists if the SLSA provenance has been verified before publication.

 .. note:: Most of the details from the two provenance files can be found through the links provided on the artifacts page on the npm website.
 In particular: `Sigstore Rekor <https://search.sigstore.dev/?logIndex=92391688>`_.
 The provenance file itself can be found at: `npm registry <https://registry.npmjs.org/-/npm/v1/attestations/semver@7.6.2>`_.